Ant-Man (film): Plot

 Cross perfects the Yellowjacket and hosts an unveiling ceremony at Pym Technologies' headquarters.
 Lang, along with his crew and a swarm of flying ants, infiltrates the building during the event, sabotages the company's servers, and plants explosives.
-When he attempts to steal the Yellowjacket, he, along with Pym and Hope, are captured by Cross, who intends to sell both the Yellowjacket and Ant-Man suits to Hydra.
-Lang breaks free and he and Hope dispatch most of the Hydra agents, though one flees with a vial of Cross' particles and Pym is shot.
+When he attempts to steal the Yellowjacket, he, along with Pym and Hope, is captured by Cross, who intends to sell both the Yellowjacket and Ant-Man suits to Hydra.
+Lang breaks free and he and Hope dispatch most of the Hydra agents, though one flees with a vial of Cross's particles and Pym is shot.
 Lang pursues Cross, while the explosives detonate, imploding the building as Pym and Hope escape.

-Cross dons the Yellowjacket and attacks Lang before Lang is arrested by Paxton.
-Cross takes Cassie hostage to lure Lang into another fight.
-Lang overrides the regulator and shrinks to subatomic size to penetrate Cross' suit and sabotage it to shrink uncontrollably, seemingly killing Cross.
+Cross dons the Yellowjacket and attacks Lang.
+During the fight, Lang is arrested by Paxton and Cross takes Cassie hostage to lure them back.
+Lang overrides the regulator and shrinks to subatomic size to penetrate Cross's suit and sabotage it to shrink uncontrollably, seemingly killing Cross.
 Lang disappears into the Quantum Realm but manages to reverse the effects and returns to the macroscopic world.
 Out of gratitude for Lang's heroism, Paxton covers for Lang to keep him out of prison.
-Seeing that Lang survived and returned from the Quantum Realm, Pym wonders if his wife is alive as well.
+Seeing that Lang survived and returned from the Quantum Realm, Pym wonders if his wife is also alive.
 Later, Lang meets up with Luis, who tells him that Wilson is looking for him.

 In a mid-credits scene, Pym shows Hope a new Wasp prototype suit and offers it to her.
 In a post-credits scene, Steve Rogers and Wilson have Bucky Barnes in their custody.
 Unable to contact Tony Stark because of "the accords", Wilson mentions that he knows someone who can help.